Bad advice from celebrity trainers & humane societies gets people & animals killed

 Weapon success rates

 A fire extinguisher has about a 70% success rate, with no risk to bystanders.
-A bite stick can be used by an experienced person, or anyone who has an appropriate object to use as a bite stick and keeps his or her head.
+A bite stick––meaning something a dog can be induced to bite instead of a human or animal victim––can usually be used safely by anyone who has an appropriate object to use as a bite stick and keeps his or her head.

 Blunt force usually fails